uzan16/rwid-hadir/README.md

 ```

 ## API Documentation
-All api using prefix /api
-Swagger documentation is on {host}/doc
 root path is swagger documentation
 /hadir/:username to create new transaction
 /report?date=yyyy-MM-dd to generate report, if date query param is empty then generate today report